-HL7 EngagementHL7 International Working Group Meetings (WGM) are held three times per year at varying locations.
+HL7 International Working Group Meetings (WGM) are held three times per year at varying locations.
 The purpose of these meetings is to give the HL7 WG's a chance to meet face-to-face to work on the standards as well as the opportunity to network with industry leaders from around the world and to provide an invaluable educational resource for the healthcare IT community.
 DAF presented for the first time on its work efforts and interest in FHIR at the September 2013 WGM.
-It was not until the September 2014 WGM that the DAF team members drafted the DAF FHIR IG Project Scope Statement (PSS), producing the first Draft for Comment Ballot in January 2015 ballot cycle.
-It moved on to Draft Standard for Trial Use (DSTU) in the next ballot cycle in May 2015 WGM.
-In the September 2015 HL7 WGM discussions centered on expanding the DAF FHIR IG PSS to support updates from pilot implementation, such as Argonaut, updates to account for FHIR DSTU changes, and any additional guidance from Meaningful Use.

-Additionally, during the May 2016 WGM, a PSS was approved for the creation and continuation of the DAF FHIR IG as well as a subsequent DAF Research IG.
-The DAF FHIR IG was following a path of continued updates from implementations, as well as updates based on regulations as they evolved.
-There was a desire and subsequent approval amongst the members of the HL7 US Realm Board Committee to rename the DAF FHIR IG work to US Core FHIR IG.
+Then at the September 2014 WGM that the DAF team members drafted the DAF FHIR IG Project Scope Statement (PSS), producing the first Draft for Comment Ballot in January 2015 ballot cycle.
+The work was refined and moved on to Draft Standard for Trial Use (DSTU) in the next ballot cycle in May 2015 WGM.
+In the September 2015 HL7 WGM discussions centered on expanding the DAF FHIR IG PSS to support updates from pilot implementation, such as Argonaut, updates to account for FHIR DSTU2 changes, and any additional guidance from the common clinical data set.
+During the May 2016 WGM, a PSS was approved for updates to the DAF FHIR IG as well as creation of the DAF Research IG.
+There was a desire and subsequent approval amongst the members of the HL7 US Realm Board Committee to rename the DAF FHIR IG work to FHIR US Core IG.
 On the other side of the DAF FHIR work was the DAF Research IG which defined the conformance requirements for capabilities used by researchers to access data about multiple patients.
 These requirements were developed based on the National Patient-Centered Clinical Research Network (PCORnet) research activities.
-The DAF Research IG also leveraged the work from the US Core IG.
-Over 80% of the DAF data element needs are covered in the existing FHIR DSTU and US Core profiles.
+The DAF Research IG also leveraged the work from the FHIR US Core IG.
+Over 80% of the DAF data element needs are covered in the existing FHIR DSTU and FHIR US Core IG profiles.
 However, a small number of additional FHIR resources and profiles were developed to enable researcher workflows for PCORnet activities and this work has been completed in mapping existing PCORnet data models.
 This IG standardizes access to data from multiple patients and sources by using APIs in the Extract, Transform, and Load (ETL) processes.
-HL7 engagement continued in January 2017 in San Antonio TX, with Standard for Trial Use (STU) ballot for the DAF Research IG and US Core FHIR IG has been officially transferred in ownership to HL7 US Realm Board Committee for future work efforts and refinement.
+HL7 engagement continued in January 2017 in San Antonio TX, with Standard for Trial Use (STU) ballot for the DAF Research IG.
+The FHIR US Core IG has been officially transferred in ownership to HL7 US Realm Board Committee for future work efforts and refinement.